tensorflow/tensorboard/CONTRIBUTING.md

 ### Code reviews
 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.

+### Guidelines for adding Feature Request
+If you are adding any new feature or modifying any existing one then please add suitable tests with that, so that we can guide you in the process.